How to wash fruit and vegetables

 Companies & Brands Food Safe works with:

-- Food Safe Ltd is Accredited by the New Zealand Government + is a Category 1 NZQA-Registered PTE.
+- Food Safe Ltd is a Category 1 NZQA-Registered PTE.
 Training complies with Codex Guidelines.

 - Our training is trusted by both well known New Zealand and Global food companies and heaps of small teams too!